Hulalazz/A-_Guide_-to_Data_Sciecne_from_mathematics/Regression Analysis and Machine Learning.md

 ***
 There are two different contexts in clustering, depending on how the entities to be clustered are organized.
-In some cases one starts from an **internal representation** of each entity (typically an $M$-dimensional vector $x_i$ assigned to entity $i$) and derives mutual dissimilarities or mutual similarities from the internal representation.In this case one can derive prototypes (or centroids) for each cluster, for example by averaging the characteristics of the contained entities (the vectors).
+In some cases one starts from an **internal representation** of each entity (typically an $M$-dimensional vector $x_i$ assigned to entity $i$) and derives mutual dissimilarities or mutual similarities from the internal representation.
+In this case one can derive prototypes (or centroids) for each cluster, for example by averaging the characteristics of the contained entities (the vectors).
 In other cases only an **external representation** of dissimilarities is available and the resulting model is an **undirected and weighted graph** of entities connected by edges.
 From <https://www.intelligent-optimization.org/LIONbook/>.[^13]